RocketPuppy/Retrograde/RULES.md

 ### Construction

 Assets are innately capable of constructing upgrades, spacecraft, and other assets.
-They can only construct one thing at a time, however, so it is vitally important to always be constructing the right things at the right time.
+They can only make progress on one thing at a time, however, so it is vitally important to always be constructing the right things at the right time.

 Any card under construction finishes construction and enters play when it has